We know the law. We are good at it. And we truly care about our clients. What can we do for you?

 You don’t have to be on staff to be injured by the negligent behavior of a construction worker.
 Bystanders and passers-by are often injured by falling or misplaced construction materials, or where a worker has created an unreasonable hazard in the midst of their work.
 When this happens, bystanders can often sue the construction company, general contractor, and any subcontractors involved in the work, in addition to the property owner.
 Often, the legal theories behind a bystander accident include:

 Most adults know to take care around construction sites.
 However, for generations, machinery, construction materials, and holes in the ground have captured children’s interest and tempted them into dangerous situations.
 When a child is injured by an “attractive nuisance” on a worksite, the family can sue the property owner and the construction company for failing to take reasonable precautions to eliminate the danger and protect children from injury.
 These cases depend on the balance between the risk of harm and the burden on the property owner to remove the danger.

 Construction site accidents can cause extremely serious injuries and often involve complex layers of liability between construction companies, product manufacturers, and property owners.
 If you have been injured on a construction site, the experienced personal injury attorneys at Berman & Associates can help you identify all the players and sort out the legal theories against each one.
 We will help you demonstrate your injuries and what caused them so you can maximize your recovery.
-We welcome you to contact us to speak with us about how we can help with your construction site accident lawsuit.
+Based in Media, PA, we welcome you to contact us to speak with us about how we can help with your construction site accident lawsuit.